AdobeDocs/marketo-measure.en/help/marketo-measure-discover-ui/using-marketo-measures-reporting-platform/filters.md

 _Used in: Overview, Growth, Ads ROI, CMO, Paid Media, Content Marketing, Velocity, Snapshot, Cohort Funnel, Passport_

-Apply segment filters to the board, using the Categories and Segments that you’ve created in the Bizible Settings.
+Apply segment filters to the board, using the Categories and Segments that you’ve created in the Marketo Measure Settings.
 The list of Categories that you created will appear in the filters menu, so if no Categories have been set up, there will be no Category filters in the menu.
 Segment Categories are not available in all tiers, and the number of Categories available varies by tier as well.

 **Channel**